levinster82/esp32-mqtt-tank-monitor/README.md

 ### Watchdog Timer

-The system includes a 120-second watchdog timer that automatically resets the ESP32 if it hangs.
+The system includes a 120-second watchdog timer that resets the ESP32 if it hangs.
 The watchdog is fed throughout normal operations but will trigger if:
 - WiFi connection hangs
 - MQTT operations freeze
 - Sensor reading blocks indefinitely